soheil-mp/Facial-Keypoint-Detection/README.md

 ### Data

-All of the data you'll need to train a neural network is in the P1_Facial_Keypoints repo, in the subdirectory `data`.
+All of the data you'll need to train a neural network is in the Facial-Keypoint-Detection repo, in the subdirectory `data`.
 In this folder are training and tests set of image/keypoint data, and their respective csv files.
 This will be further explored in Notebook 1: Loading and Visualizing Data, and you're encouraged to look trough these folders on your own, too.

 ## Notebooks